ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

 #### SRA Compatibility

 Refresh is currently not supported for SRA enabled slots.
 If a slot is enabled for both, refresh will be disabled, and an error will be logged to the user's console.

+#### AMP Ad Container Compatibility

+The only AMP ad containers in which refresh is currently supported are amp-sticky-ad and amp-carousel container types.